coolparadox/bcplayer/README.md

 # bcplayer
 _A(nother) Bombcrypto bot_

-This is a personal project for a bot in pure C for Linux.
+This is a personal project for a bot in pure C that runs in the Linux OS.

 ## Requirements
 - libX11 1.7.3